El-Ouali Mustapha Sayed: Coins

 El-Ouali image appears on 2 Gold coins of 40,000 Sahrawi Pesetas of Western Sahara minted in 1997.
-One coin weighs 15.5 grams, purity 900 out of 1,000, Mintage: 90 Pieces, the other coin weighs 15.52 grams, purity 999 out of 1,000, Mintage: 10 Pieces has a Proof quality.
+One-coin weighs 15.5 grams, purity 900 out of 1,000, Mintage: 90 Pieces, the other coin weighs 15.52 grams, purity 999 out of 1,000, Mintage: 10 Pieces has a Proof quality.
 Both coins depict El-Ouali alongside of Simon Bolivar and were minted to commemorate 15 years of friendship between Western Sahara and Venezuela.

 Music

 The Sahrawi traditional music group "Shahid El Hafed Buyema" changed their name to "Shahid El Uali" shortly afterwards his death in combat.

 National holidays

-El-Ouali is revered as a Father of the Nation by the Sahrawi refugee population, and there is a simple stone memorial built to his honour in the desert.
+El-Ouali is revered as a Father of the Nation by the Sahrawi refugee population, and there is a simple stone memorial built to his honor in the desert.
 The day of his death, 9 June, has been declared The Day of the Martyrs, a holiday of the republic that honors all Sahrawi victims in the war for independence.

-In Mauritania, the 9 June was declared by Mokhtar Ould Daddah the day of the Mauritanian armed forces.
+In Mauritania, the 9 June was declared by President Mokhtar Ould Daddah the day of the Mauritanian Armed Forces.